Old Marylebone Town Hall Wedding Photography 2023 – Marriages at Westminster Council House

 – Sarah & Chris

-The interior at Old Marylebone Town Hall is as striking as the exterior, with more pillars and plush wooden panelling.
-The corridor leading down to the ceremony rooms is vast (see photo above).
-I like to photograph them using the natural light from the promenade of windows.
+The interior at Old Marylebone Town Hall is as striking as the exterior, with pillars, marble and plush wooden panelling.
+The corridor to the ceremony rooms is vast, and I often photograph the bride waiting outside to go in and the couple as they leave their ceremony.

 The building is fresh and clean, and they have avoided putting messy signage too close to feature doorways and arches.
 It means your photographer can take wider shots of the couple without worrying about extra time spent in Photoshop removing items.